Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Conclusions and perspectives

 \section{Conclusions and perspectives}

-In this original paper, we have rigorously derived the macroscopic equations up to order two for any \lbm scheme under acoustic scaling by restating it as a multi-step macroscopic \fd scheme on the conserved moments \cite{bellotti2021fd}.
-Since the passage from the kinetic to the macroscopic standpoint is fully discrete, our analysis can handle any type of time-space scaling and be pushed forward to reach higher orders of accuracy in the discretization parameters.
-Contrarily to the existing techniques, the quasi-equilibrium of the non-conserved moments in the limit of small discretization parameters is not the key to eliminate the non-conserved variables from the macroscopic equations.
+In this paper, we have rigorously derived the target PDEs for any \lbm scheme under acoustic and diffusive scalings by restating it as a multi-step macroscopic \fd scheme on the conserved moments \cite{bellotti2021fd}.
+Moreover, the modified equations -- which the schemes are ``more consistent'' with -- have been found up to second order.
+These findings allow to utilize -- upon studying the stability \cite{bellotti2021fd} of the \lbm scheme at hand -- the Lax equivalence theorem \cite{lax1956survey} to conclude on its convergence and order of convergence towards the solution of the target PDEs.
+Since the passage from the kinetic to the macroscopic standpoint is fully discrete, our analysis can handle any type of time-space scaling and be pushed forward to reach higher orders in the discretization parameters.
+Contrarily to the existing techniques, the quasi-equilibrium of the non-conserved moments in the limit of small discretization parameters or the introduction of several time scales in the problem are not the keys to eliminate the non-conserved variables from the macroscopic equations.
 The obtained results confirm, going beyond empirical evidence, that the formal Taylor expansion by \cite{dubois2008equivalent,dubois2019nonlinear} and the Maxwell iteration by \cite{yong2016theory} are well-grounded from the perspective of numerical analysts and traditional numerical methods for PDEs, such as Finite Difference.
+In particular, we have extended the Maxwell iteration \cite{yong2016theory} to any \lbm scheme and shown that the modified equations found by this procedure are the same than the ones from the corresponding \fd schemes, at any order.
+The general results that we have presented allow to immediately recover the modified equations without need for computing the corresponding \fd schemes, which would be time consuming.
+This allows -- for example -- to easily consider families of schemes depending on some parameters and investigate the dependence of the modified equations on these factors.